 Maxine Hong Kingston was born on October 27, 1940 in Stockton, California.
 She earned her bachelor’s degree from Berkeley (where she's currently a Professor Emeritus).
 In her long career, her writings reflect the cultural experiences of the Asian immigrant community in America.
 Her first book, The Woman Warrior, won a National Book Critics Circle Award in 1976.
-Her follow-up China Men won the American Book Award.
-Kingston has been married to Earll Kingston since 1962 and the couple has one son.
+Her follow-up China Men won the National Book Award.

 In addition to these two masterworks, Maxine Hong Kingston has written two novels: Tripmaster Monkey, His Fake Book (1989) and Hawaii One Summer (1998).
-Most recently she returned to the autobiographical with The Fifth Book of Peace (2003).
-This work tells the story of Hong Kingston’s experiences in 1990s—her California home burned to ground, and in the process her latest novel is destroyed.
+More recently she returned to the autobiographical with The Fifth Book of Peace (2003).
+This work tells the story of Hong Kingston’s experiences in the 1990s—her California home burns to the ground, and in the process her latest novel is destroyed.
 Readers follow along as she tries to rebuild her life and retell her story.
 In 2006, she edited a collection of nonfiction pieces from people touched by war in Veterans of War, Veterans of Peace, which were culled from some of Hong Kingston's writing workshops.
 In 2011, she published I Love a Broad Margin to My Life.